PaymentObserverPayment Observer

 PayPal has revealed its new mobile payment solution for small business PayPal Here.
 Just like Jack Dorsey’s Square, PayPal Here enables small merchants to accept card payments.
 The service includes an app and a small card reader for smartphones and brings the online payments giant into local stores.

-It is no surprise that PayPal is entering the mobile point of sale segment, the success of Square, Intuit GoPayment, and iZettle prove the increasing demand for such services.
+It is no surprise that PayPal is entering the mobile point of sale segment, the success of Square, iZettle prove the increasing demand for such services.
 PayPal Here is part of PayPal’s multichannel strategy; the company is trying to provide payment solutions for online, offline and mobile business.

 How does it work?